Getting Started

 Section titled “Choosing a stack at creation time”The defaults are Spring Boot backend + React+Vite frontend + Postgres database.
 Override any of them:

-# FastAPI backend + Postgresblissful-infra start my-app --backend fastapi --database postgres
+# Lambda (Python) serverless backend + Postgresblissful-infra start my-app --backend lambda-python --database postgres

 # Spring Boot + Postgres AND Redis (cache layer)blissful-infra start my-app --database postgres-redis